Axway/api-builder-demo-services/user-news-and-weather-k8s/oneservice/user-news-and-weather/README.md

               value: "{{ .Values.ports.weather }}"
 ```

 The APIKeys for NewsAPI and OpenWeatherMap are set in values.yaml.
-These are then passed into the services as ```ARROW_``` environment variables that override the config:
+These are then passed into the services as environment variables that override the config:

 ```
 ...
-            - name: ARROW_NEWSAPI_APIKEY
+            - name: NEWSAPI_APIKEY
               value: {{ .Values.apikeys.newsApiKey }}
 ...
-            - name: ARROW_OPENWEATHER_APIKEY
+            - name: OPENWEATHER_APIKEY
               value: {{ .Values.apikeys.openWeatherApiKey }}
 ...
 ```